-- which ESP you're using (Mailgun, SendGrid, etc.) - what versions of Anymail, Django, and Python you're running - the relevant portions of your code and settings - · the text of any error messages and any other info you obtained from troubleshooting, such as what you found in your ESP's activity log.
+- which ESP you're using (Mailgun, SendGrid, etc.) - what versions of Anymail, Django, and Python you're running - the relevant portions of your code and settings - the text of any error messages - · any exception stack traces and any other info you obtained from troubleshooting, such as what you found in your ESP's activity log.